Image

 Apply configured starting values.

-Only if you check this option, the use-specified starting values from the model will be used.
-If this option is not selected, we will always use the default starting values.
+Do so by checking this option and inserting the configured use-specified starting values of your theoretical model.
+If this option is not selected, the software will always use the default starting values.

 Default strategy

-This strategy mimics the default starting values from lavaan.
-It uses Fabin style estimates for loadings, 0.0 for path coefficients and covariances, 0.5*indicator variance for residual variances, 0.05 for latent variable variances.
+This strategy mimics Lavaan’s default starting values.
+It uses Fabin-style estimates for its loadings, 0.0 for path coefficients and covariances, a 0.5*indicator variance for its residual variances, and 0.05 for its latent variable variances.

 One zero strategy

-This strategy uses much more simple starting value, with 1.0 for loadings and variances, and 0.0 for path coefficients and covariances.
+This strategy applies more simple starting values, with 1.0 for loadings and variances, and 0.0 for path coefficients and covariances.

 Stop criterion (gradient)